 Appropriate Vaccine Usage

-This datapoint measures the percentage of long-term patients who received the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these types of vaccines critical to patient safety.
+This datapoint measures the percentage of long-term stay residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-In Consulate Health Care of Norfolk, 16.48% Percentage of Patients
+In Consulate Health Care of Norfolk, 19.66% of Patients

 Ability to Keep Residents Mobile

-In Consulate Health Care of Norfolk, 21.22% Percentage of Residents
+In Consulate Health Care of Norfolk, 20.66% of Residents

-This indicates the percent of patients that remained mobile levels over time.
-Retaining mobility can be a good sign for residents' well-being.
+This is the percentage of patients who retained mobility levels over time.
+Retaining mobility is usually a good sign for residents' health.

 Hospitalizations